What Is the Uniform Commercial Code?

 In a commercial loan, the UCC-1 statement is just one part of the transaction.
 There will probably be other documents you will need to sign.

 What's on a UCC-1 Statement?

 A UCC-1 financing statement is prepared and signed by both parties.
 The filing creates a lien against the property, so the borrower may not dispose of the property without paying off the debt.

 The parts of a UCC-1 statement are:

 - Name and address of the debtor or debtors.
 Additional information is needed if the debtor is an organization.

-- Name and address of the secured party (person or organization on the other side of the transaction, that holds the security).
+- Name and address of the secured party (person or organization on the other side of the transaction, usually the lender).

 - Information about the collateral involved (the property pledged against the loan or sale).